 Welsh Baccalaureate Diploma

 King’s welcomes applications from those studying the Welsh Baccalaureate Advanced Diploma.
-A Pass at the core element of a successfully completed Advanced Diploma is usually considered as the equivalent to one non-subject specific A-level.
+A grade A in the core element of a successfully completed Advanced Diploma is usually considered as the equivalent to one non-subject specific A-level.

 International Baccalaureate (IB)

 King’s welcomes students from the UK and across the globe studying the IB Diploma.
 Our offers will usually specify certain marks in three subjects at Higher Level, in addition to an overall point score for the whole Diploma.
 Our point score includes points for Theory of Knowledge and the Extended Essay.
 As a guide: